antonioalberti/novagenesis/README.md

 This test never ends, so you need to close the programs when photos/files finished transferring from Source1 to Repository1.

 # 4.2.
 Name Binding Resolution

-Just run the script:

-	sudo sh clean.sh

-It is required to clean the POSIX semaphores from previous NG runnings.

 Now, run the NG services locally: